diatomzone/diatomzone.github.io/ZZZNOTES.md

 - url vs. baseurl https://mademistakes.com/mastering-jekyll/site-url-baseurl/
   - both are site-wide variables set in config, do not include trailing /'s
   - url: site's full url (https://diatomzone.github.io)
-  - baseurl: subdirectory the site is served from (/baseurl), recommended for when you have subdomains like github project sites
+  - baseurl: subdirectory the site is served from (/baseurl), recommended for when you have subdirectories like github project sites
   - page url: everything after base url (/about.html)
 - no way to automatically prepend baseurl to all site links...
 - links: prepend {{ site.baseurl }} or use {{ "/about.html" | relative_url }} filter